 CBHS provides current HPU students with free and confidential psychological counseling.
 Sometimes the stress of school along with personal issues can be too much to handle.
 CBHS provides the opportunity for students to discuss any personal problems or concerns and explore solutions.
-Appointments can be scheduled by phone at (808) 687-7076 or in person at the Downtown campus at UB 905.
-Office hours are Monday - Friday, 8:00 a.m. - 5:00 p.m.
+Appointments can be scheduled by phone at (808) 687-7076 or in person at Waterfront Plaza (Building 6, Room 402).
+Office hours are Monday - Friday, 8:00 -5:00 p.m.